ampovincentray-stack/CCM101-vrampo/Laboratory-04-Cloud-Native-Engineer/README.md

 ## Mission Overview

-This laboratory activity introduces cloud-native technologies, especially containers and Docker.
-The activity focuses on understanding the differences between traditional Virtual Machines and containers and deploying an Nginx web server using Docker.
+In this lab, students will explore cloud-native technologies, namely containers and Docker.
+The objective of this laboratory activity is to gain insight into the distinctions between conventional virtual machines and containers and deploy an Nginx Web Server using Docker.

 ## Objectives